cjtinant/FFA_regional-skew/notes/script-notes_and_developer-log.md

 perennial woody crops such as orchards and vineyards.
 Crop vegetation accounts for greater than 20% of total vegetation.
 This class also includes all land being actively tilled.

-# Check for later

-To ensure statistical robustness in regional analyses, polygons smaller than 1,000 sq-km or containing fewer than 30 stream gages were merged with the most ecologically similar adjacent Level III Ecoregions.
-The merging process followed a hierarchical decision rule:

-- Primary criterion: adjacency with a unit sharing the same Level II ecoregion classification

-- Secondary criterion: ecological similarity, evaluated using Euclidean distance in a multivariate space defined by:

-- Land cover composition (e.g., cropland, forest, urban fractions)

-- Terrain metrics (mean and standard deviation of slope)

-- Vegetation seasonality (NDVI amplitude and timing of peak greenness)

-This approach preserved regional coherence while improving the gage count and spatial contiguity required for reliable skew estimation.

 ------------------------------------------------------------------------